 and not far from Ebenezer Chapel, we come to …..

 Producing mainly stoneware bottles, Ilkeston Pottery had been established in 1807 by Richard Evan’s father, George, pot-maker of Belper, though 1809 is when there is evidence of George in Ilkeston.
-In that year he built a house and pottery works on a piece of land on the east side of the Erewash Canal, just south of Coal Pit Lane (now Awsworth Road), living there with his wife and children.
+In that year he acquired land on the east side of the Erewash Canal, just south of Coal Pit Lane (now Awsworth Road), from framework knitter Thomas Potter in 1809.
+On it he built a house and pottery works, living there with his wife and children.